omdevteam/om/docs_src/docs/parameters.md

 **mask_filename (str or None)**
 :  The relative or absolute path to an HDF5 file containing a mask.
-If this and the `mask_hdf5_path` parameters are not *None*, the mask is loaded and later applied to the detector frame.
+If this and the `mask_hdf5_path` parameters are not *None*, the mask is loaded and applied to the detector frame.
 The pixels in the mask must have a value of either 0, meaning that the corresponding pixel in the detector frame must be set to 0, or 1, meaning that the value of the corresponding pixel must be left alone.

      Example: `files/run18_mask.h5`